umaib/NutriSnap/README.md

-# NutriSnap
+# SnapPantry
-cuHacking 2019 project :)
+cuHacking 2019 project

+An application that reads nutritional facts labels and re-interprets the data into an easier to understand graph.